 Category Subcategory Type Value Description

-azure_server_region text (Azure region host) The azure region host, if the region es East US, the value should be "eastus".
+azure_server_region text (Azure region host) The Azure region host, if the region is East US, the value should be "eastus".
 Check the full list of Azure regions

 transcribe_enabled boolean true Enable it in the system.
 You will need to enable it in the voicemail settings as well.